CNSLabs/contracts/script/README.md

 # Deployment Scripts

-This directory contains deployment and utility scripts for the CNS token contracts.
+This directory contains deployment and utility scripts for the SHO token contracts.

 ## Quick Start